 The weekend before last I paid a short pilgrimage to the new Apple Store in Pudong, Shanghai.
 It’s Apple’s second store on the mainland (the other is in Beijing) and as with many of its other stores, the facade sports a cylindrical glass entrance with glass stairs which lead down to the brightly lit subterranean shop floor below.

-The store is surrounded by towering skyscrapers dwarfing the sunken protrusion in the center.
-As with everything Apple the design of the outside is minimal, verging on cold.
-If Apple was a religion then this is it’s temple.
+The store is surrounded by towering skyscrapers dwarfing the sunken protrusion in the centre.
+As with everything Apple, the design of the outside is minimal, verging on cold.
+If Apple was a religion then this is its temple.